BastilleBSD/bastille/docs/chapters/subcommands/sysrc.rst

 =====

 The `sysrc` sub-command allows for safely editing system configuration files.
-In jail terms, this allows us to toggle on/off services and options at startup.
+In container terms, this allows us to toggle on/off services and options at startup.

 .. code-block:: shell